 When setting up a new system, you may test to make sure that HMP Elements can receive inbound calls.
 If this fails there are a few different items to check:

 Router / Firewall

 You may have an external router / firewall that is preventing the SIP packets from reaching their proper destination.
 You will want to set up port forwarding on your router.
-The configuration settings for this can be found using this link:
+The configuration settings for Port Forwarding can be found in our article HMP Elements Router Configuration.

 By default Windows Firewall runs on all Windows Operating systems.
 This prevents packets from reaching their intended destination.
 We recommend opening up the necessary ports in Windows Firewall using the instructions in our article: HMP Elements Router Configuration.

 Wireshark can be an invaluable tool in troubleshooting these issues.
 When you send a call to HMP Elements, you will want to make sure that those SIP packets reach their destination.
 Wireshark allows you to monitor those SIP packets.
-Use this link for a brief tutorial explaining how to use Wireshark:
+More detailed information can be found in our Wireshark tutorial: Troubleshoot with Wireshark

 Still have Trouble?

 After checking your configuration settings, feel free to contact firstname.lastname@example.org and make sure to include the HMPServer.log as well as any applicable Wireshark traces.